apple/ccs-calendarserver/doc/Admin/LoadSimulation.rst

 Load Simulation
 ==========================

-Calendar Server includes a flexible, scalable, and easy to use `client simulator <http://trac.calendarserver.org/browser/CalendarServer/trunk/contrib/performance/loadtest>`_ that provides behaviors modeled after Apple's iCal client in Mac OS X 10.6.
+Calendar Server includes a flexible, scalable, and easy to use `client simulator <https://github.com/apple/ccs-calendarserver/tree/master/contrib/performance/loadtest>`_ that provides behaviors modeled after Apple's iCal client in Mac OS X 10.6.
 This sim has a highly modular architecture with the goal of making it as easy as possible to add new behaviors, or entirely new clients.
 The sim can be used to validate server correctness, and also for performance and scalability testing.

 This document contains the following sections:

-* `Quick Start`_: Instructions to get the sim up and running from an SVN checkout of Calendar Server
+* `Quick Start`_: Instructions to get the sim up and running from an GIT checkout of Calendar Server

 * `Reporting`_: The sim emits both real-time logging during runtime, and also a summary at the end that includes quality of service evaluations